tyler-cromwell/Retina/settings/README.md

 # Settings

 Face Detection, Rcognition, and video capture settings for each machine I've tested on.<br/>
-The classifiers named each setting file refers to a Symbolic Link under `data/classifiers/` that must be created before running the program.<br/>

 ## Format
 - `[General]` - General program settings, such as video capture resolution.